MileHacker Logo

 Mid-Range Restaurants

 Abundant throughout the city, especially in Kızılay, Tunalı Hilmi, and Bahçelievler.
 They offer a variety of Turkish dishes, including various kebabs, and some foreign options.
-These restaurants portray a comfortable dining experience at reasonable prices.
+These restaurants portray a comfortable dining time at reasonable prices.

 • Locations: Kızılay, Tunalı Hilmi, Bahçelievler.